aws/aws-encryption-sdk-c/.cbmc-batch/jobs/aws_cryptosdk_enc_ctx_serialize/README.md

 # Memory safety proof for aws_cryptosdk_enc_ctx_serialize

 This proof harness attains 95% code coverage.
-The following comments explain why the uncovered lines of code are unreachable code.
+The following comments explain why the uncovered lines of code are unreachable code, instrinsic to the function.

 Some functions contain unreachable blocks of code: